gyscos/cursive/Readme.md

 use cursive::view::{Dialog,TextView};

 fn main() {
-    let mut siv = Cursive::new();
+	// Creates the cursive root - required for every application. let mut siv = Cursive::new();

-    // Create a popup window with a "Ok" button that quits the application siv.add_layer(Dialog::new(TextView::new("Hello Dialog!"))
+    // Create a popup window with a button that quits the application siv.add_layer(Dialog::new(TextView::new("Hello Dialog!"))
                     .title("Cursive")
                     .button("Quit", |s| s.quit()));